 - Leadership Topics from Showtime’s show, Super Pumped

 - Context: This is a show about the rise and fall of Travis Kalanick, founder and CEO of Uber.
 A number of major HR violations happened during this time, and it’s worth reflecting on as a manager what it means if you encounter these.

 - Remember the #1 goal of HR is to follow the law and make sure the company does not get sued.

 - Need to let an employee go?
 Have clear documentation of both their issues, and your attempts and communication to fix it.

 - Have an HR incident?
 Document it, research the laws in your state and country, then come to HR with the report and discuss execution plus any questions you have.

 - Know your principles.
 Sometimes, like in Super Pumped, HR may sweep something under the rug or do nothing.
 You need to decide what's worth go along with (many at Uber are very rich now), and what you're exposed by if you are complicit.
 Also think about your own values and if you want to stay at a company that conflicts with your values.
 You have to live with that decision, and your team will remember.

 PS: Do you feel like you're getting everything you can out of your 1-on-1s?

-To mark that occasion and help you get even better at 1:1s, we’re now focusing our newest Lighthouse Lessons course on making you a master of them.
+To help you get even better at 1:1s, we’re now focusing our newest Lighthouse Lessons course on making you a master of them.

 This is the most comprehensive, detailed guide for 1:1s you'll find anywhere.
 Each week of the program, we'll teach you how to solve one of the hardest challenges of being a manager, and how 1:1s play a critical part of solving them.
 These lessons include how to retain your best people, get buy-in for key changes, improve team member performance, and a lot more.